Setting configuration parameters v16

 postgresql.conffile are overridden when the same parameters are included in the

-ALTER SYSTEMcommand is used to manage the configuration parameters in the
+ALTER SYSTEMcommand to manage the configuration parameters in the

 You can modify parameter settings in the configuration file while the database server is running.
 If the configuration file is then reloaded (meaning a SIGHUP signal is issued), for certain parameter types, the changed parameters settings immediately take effect.
 For some of these parameter types, the new settings are available in a currently running session immediately after the reload.
-For other of these parameter types, you must start a new session to use the new settings.
-And yet for other parameter types, modified settings don't take effect until the database server is stopped and restarted.
-See the PostgreSQL core documentation for information on how to reload the configuration file:
+For others, you must start a new session to use the new settings.
+And for some others, modified settings don't take effect until the database server is stopped and restarted.
+See the PostgreSQL core documentation for information on how to reload the configuration file.

 You can use the SQL commands